• Skip to primary navigation

 Adai is a versatile recipe, that can be made with a variety of grains, like quinoa, oats, barley, white/red/black rice.
 At home we are big fans of whole grains.
 I try to include whole grains in my regular cooking as much as possible.

 As a south-indian we are basically rice eaters at home.
-But due to my personal choices, i either cook millets are quinoa for myself.
+But due to my personal choices, i either cook millets or quinoa for myself.
 Though i like the taste of millets with my regular sambar and rasam, my hubby cannot think of anything other than rice with south indian food.

 If you have someone like my hubby at home then introducing whole grains in to their diet is a bit tough.
-I first started using millets in my regular tiffen menu like this varagu arisi idy.
-Idly made with millets doesn’t have any difference in taste or texture.
+I first started using millets in my regular tiffin menu like this varagu arisi idy.
+Idly made with millets doesn't have any difference in taste or texture.
+Check this Jowar | Cholam Dosai. or Jowar | Cholam Adai, another no ferment batter.

 Upma is another delicious dish to make with millets.
 As the texture of millets and rava/sooji are almost similar, the texture and taste of the upma doesn’t change much.